miriamposner/tmt_get_started/messing-around-with-the-topic-modeling-tool.md

 I'd also like you to give some thought to the division of the documents.
 Our files were divided by speech: one document per speech.
 How would our results look different if we aggregated the speeches, allotting (for example) one document per decade?

+While you're waiting, a word or two about where you might go from here.
+The TMT, as you've seen, does a good job creating topic models.
+You can also use it to alter some options, such as the number of topics the TMT yields.
+However, as you proceed, you may find that you want to configure some options more finely: the output, for example, or the way the topics are classified.
+In that case, you'll want to turn to [MALLET](http://mallet.cs.umass.edu/index.php), which implements topic modeling algorithms from the [command line](https://programminghistorian.org/en/lessons/intro-to-bash).
+MALLET allows you more control over an array of options.
+You can find an excellent introduction to MALLET [here](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).

 ![][12]

 [12]: images/messing-around-with-the-topic-modeling-tool/try-again.png